sblzdddd/WBMPE/README.md

 An Assignment's Submission of G2.ENR.CPU2.

-This project is currently highly dependent on [APlayer](https://aplayer.js.org)

 ## How to Use
 To play musics, You need an url that returns a list of songs with the format as shown below:
 ```json